AdrienLombard/JavaLinq/README.md

 String query = "nom != Bob && age > 15";
 ```

-For instance, the "or" operator isn't implemented.
+For now, the "or" operator isn't implemented.